-The truth was, I totally would have gone out with Marty if it wasn’t for Noah.
+The truth was, I totally would have gone out with Marty if it wasn’t for Burton.
 A nice guy who’s fun and doesn’t drink was appealing to me.
-But I liked Noah, the drinker/smoker.
+But I liked Burton, the drinker/smoker.
 A bad boy.
 Such a cliche.

 We got up and I dressed.
-Noah walked me to the door and kissed me.
+Burton walked me to the door and kissed me.